airbnb/gosal/README.md

 make build
 ```

-New macOS and windows binaries will be added to the `build/` directory.
+Gosal OS specific binaries will be added to the `build/` directory.

 # Building Sal4